robomorphic/Fixed-Point-Controller/README.md

 ## Robot controller with Fixed-Point Arithmetic

 ### Introduction
-This project is built for analyzing how fixed-point arithmetic can be used to control a robot.
+This project is built to analyze how fixed-point arithmetic can be used to control a robot.
 The control problem is modelled as a quadratic problem, and it is solved using [OSQP](https://osqp.org/).
 The problem formulation can be seen in [Notes](Notes.pdf) file.

 ### Dependencies
 Essential: